marcosaurelioo/DEV-Frontend-Challenge/README.md

 1. Fork the repository to your personal github account.
 2. View the Figma design [here](https://www.figma.com/file/DyE74I3fWWeZNZzu1RWyIq/Local-Line-Frontend-Dev-Evaluation?type=design&node-id=1%3A2742&mode=dev&t=0zNyFmCEtbI8moF9-1)
-3. Create a mapping of the orders so a user can view their orders details
+3. Fetch the order to be displayed from `https://vop4f76uc3.execute-api.us-east-1.amazonaws.com`
+4. Map the data into an implementation of the design.
+5. Collect the user's note input and patch it back to the endpoint `https://vop4f76uc3.execute-api.us-east-1.amazonaws.com`
-4. Once you've completed the work, push it to your forked repository, and submit a pull request to this repository.
+6. Once you've completed the work, push it to your forked repository, and submit a pull request to this repository.
 Please email us with a link to your pull request once completed.

 ## Evaluation Criteria